floatdrop/gulp-watch/README.md

  * `close()` — calling `gaze.close` and emitting `end`, after `gaze.close` is done.

+Also it has `_gaze` property to access Gaze instance.

 ### Events

  * `end` — all files are stop being watched.